NahinAlam001/RadMultiBench/README.md

 - [x] Same dataset splits as in the paper
 - [x] All model parameters/configs included
-- [x] Hardware used (optional) and software dependencies clearly specified
+- [x] Hardware used and dependencies clearly specified
 - [x] Scripted training and evaluation pipeline
-- [x] Code is self-contained (as soon as data becomes public/available)
+- [x] Code is self-contained (as soon as data becomes public)

 ***